Keyboard shortcuts

 Motivation

 The trapezoidal rule approximates a definite integral by replacing the integrand with straight-line segments between adjacent sample points.
-It is a practical first choice for smooth functions and is the building block for Richardson extrapolation methods such as Romberg’s method.
+It is a practical first choice for smooth functions and is the natural building block for Richardson extrapolation methods such as Romberg’s method.

 Example